MightyBurger/curveball/README.md

 Curveball currently supports generating these curves:

+- curve-classic
+- curve-slope
-- Catenary
+- catenary
-- Bank
+- bank
-- Rayto
+- rayto
-- Serpentine
+- serpentine

 ## Local Installation

-First, see if [curvebird on the web] meets your needs.
+First, see if [Curveball on the Web] meets your needs.

-Both **curvecat** and **curvebird** are hosted on [crates.io], so you can easily compile the latest release from source to install the software.
+Both **curveball** and **curveball-tty** are hosted on [crates.io], so you can easily compile the latest release from source to install the software.

 First, install [Rust](https://www.rust-lang.org/).

 To install **curveball**, run `cargo install curveball`.

-To install **curvebird**, run `cargo install curvebird`.
+To install **curveball-tty**, run `cargo install curveball-tty`.

-If you'd like to make changes, clone the repository.
+You can also use Cargo to install directly from this repository.

 ## Project Structure